refia1234/Developer-Part-1--/README.md

-# Batch 16 daily session project
+# Batch 16 Developer 1 project
- We learn apex using this project
+ We have all classes, trigger, code, etc that we learned in last 10 weeks.

 # Salesforce DX Project: Next Steps